xpl/useless/README.md

 ##Installing as pre-built monolithic script

-If you want to use only platform-independent part of the library, go to `build` folder and pick `useless.js`.
+If you want to use only the platform-independent part of the library, go to `build` folder and pick `useless.js`.
 This one is ready to be included to either server or client side.

 For minified version (with unit tests stripped) pick `useless.min.js`.
 This one is ready to be used in production setup.